What is melody?

 (from which we also have the blues scale by adding in the diminished fifth – F#)

-Let’s take a look at “The Scientist” by Coldplay (often refered to as “Nobody Said It Was Easy”).
+Let’s take a look at “The Scientist” by Coldplay:-

 As this is in the key of F, here are the notes to F pentatonic major:-